harshasrikara/Cards/README.md

 - Create a simple function that performs that game action on each player
 - Pass that function to the gameManager function playRound()
 - Enjoy playing the game

+##### Side notes
+This project was an attempt at learning and using many new ideas and data structures.
+The circular linked list was for practice in building data structures.
+The overloading of most operators were for understanding why they are present and their use cases.
+The idea of having a function that will be written and passed in for different version of the game was an attempt at the open closed principle.
+There are many possible improvements to this game that can be made.